Avasam/speedrun.com_global_scoreboard_webapp/README.md

 ## Dev environment setup

 Get yourself a [MySQL server](https://dev.mysql.com/downloads/mysql/) (as of 2021/06/01, PythonAnywhere uses version 5.7.27)
-Install [Python](https://www.python.org/downloads/) 3.7 or 3.8 (but not 3.9 !)
+Install [Python](https://www.python.org/downloads/) 3.7 or above (validated up to 3.9)
-Install PIP (this should come bundled with python 3.4+)
-Run this command in a terminal: `pip3 install flask flask_cors flask_sqlalchemy sqlalchemy httplib2 simplejson mysql-connector requests pyjwt`
+Run this command in a terminal: `pip3 install -r requirements.txt`
 Copy `configs.template.py` as `configs.py` and update the file as needed.
 If needed, copy `.env.development` as `.env.development.local` and update the file.